keajs/kea-docs/docs/guide/migrating-redux.md

 title: Migrating from Redux
 ---

-Since kea is built on Redux, it is very easy to connect it to an existing Redux application.
+Since Kea is built on Redux, it is very easy to connect it to an existing Redux application.

 ## Using Redux actions